shorthills-ai/llama_index/docs/use_cases/q_and_a.md

 # Q&A

-One of the most common use-cases for an LLM application is to answer questions about a set of documents.
+One of the most common use cases for an LLM application is to answer questions about a set of documents.
 LlamaIndex has rich support for many forms of question & answering.

-## Types of question answering use cases
+## Types of question-answering use cases

 Q&A has all sorts of sub-types, such as: